When the days start to get shorter, and temperatures drop, autumn in Switzerland surely can’t be very far off.

 You may have seen that iconic photograph of sheep negotiating a narrow zig-zag path in Switzerland… This ritual happens once a year in September when the farmers of Leuk bring down their sheep from the alpine meadows.

-In order to witness the descent of the sheep, which takes place on a Sunday, make Leukerbad your vantage point.
-A day before the main event, some 800 sheep are gathered at Gemmi.
-The day after, on Sunday, the flock makes their way down the steep rock face to Leukerbad - a 1700 meter descent.
+To witness the descent of the sheep, which takes place on a Sunday, make Leukerbad your vantage point.
+Some 800 sheep are gathered at Gemmi a day before the main event.
+The day after, on Sunday, the flock makes their way down the steep rock face to Leukerbad - a 1700-meter descent.
 An alternative sheep descent is Schäful at Belalp.

 Chästeilet cheese festival on Mäglisalp

 After producing cheese all summer, the local farmers will gather at Mäglisalp for the Chästeilet - a “cheese sharing” event.
-During this must-see ritual, each stakeholder among the local dairymen and women will receive their fair share of the summer’s cheese.
-Luckily, onlookers can get a share too - in exchange for Swiss francs.
+Each local dairyman and woman stakeholder will receive their fair share of the summer’s cheese during this must-see ritual.
+Luckily, onlookers can get a share, too - in exchange for Swiss francs.

 Farmer horse races in Schwarzenburg

-The annual farmer horse races are so popular, the audience will show up in drones no matter the weather.
+The annual farmer horse races are so popular that the audience will show up in drones regardless of the weather.
 The stars of the day are working horses that would normally pull carriages or help with logging.
-On race day, all kinds of challenges await the various types of horse breeds: harness races, costumed races and even a Roman chariot event.
+On race day, various horse breeds await various challenges: harness races, costumed races, and even a Roman chariot event.

 Raclette Festival in Le Châble

 It would not be the Valais without a festival dedicated to raclette.
-For one weekend every September, the village of Le Châble is host to the ultimate cheese lover event: Bagnes Capitale de la Raclette.
+For one weekend every September, the village of Le Châble hosts the ultimate cheese-lover event: Bagnes Capitale de la Raclette.

 What all the raclette variations on the menu have in common is that they feature melted cheese.
-Once a poor man’s food, this festival is special in that it features various local cheese varieties.
+Once a poor man’s food, this festival is special in featuring various local cheese varieties.
 And if you time your visit just right, stop by an open wine cellar to wash down all that cheese...